prettybuffy/prettybuffy.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Recipient of the Paris Kanellakis Graduate Fellowship Award for the Academic Year 2023-2024
+I received the Paris Kanellakis Graduate Fellowship Award for the Academic Year 2023-2024!